juanman2/awspy/README.md

 ## TODO

 * Top - An option to get the top 10 space users in the buckets
+* Headings on the columns would make the output more intuitive.
 * Unit Tests